 Nashat is an Al Shorta legend and it is brilliant news for all those associated with the club that he has decided to return to the side.

-Nashat Akram signing the contract alongside the club's vice-chairman Adnan Jafar
+Nashat Akram signing the contract alongside the club's vice-president Adnan Jafar

 Al Shorta will go on a training camp in Egypt, starting on 28/08/2014.